dstore-dbap/LumberMill/gambolputty/parser/README.rst

 At the moment only flat json files can be processed correctly.

-action: Either encode or decode data.
+| **action**:  Either encode or decode data.
-source_fields:  Input fields for de/encode.
+| **source_fields**:   Input fields for de/encode.
-If encoding, you can set this field to 'all' to encode the complete event dict.
+| If encoding, you can set this field to 'all' to encode the complete event dict.
-target_field:   Target field for de/encode result.
+| **target_field**:    Target field for de/encode result.
-If decoding and target is not set, the event dict itself will be updated with decoded fields.
+| If decoding and target is not set, the event dict itself will be updated with decoded fields.
-keep_original:  Switch to keep or drop the original fields used in de/encoding from the event dict.
+| **keep_original**:   Switch to keep or drop the original fields used in de/encoding from the event dict.

 Configuration template: